Foreign Licensing Information

 If your destination is a US possession that the FCC has licensing jurisdiction, your existing US amateur license is your authorization to operate.
 Examples of these locations are Puerto Rico and the Virgin Islands, although there are several more.
 Be sure to investigate the frequency allocations assignments as they may be different than the mainland US.

 There are resources available on the Internet to assist you in obtaining information on licensing in non-CEPT or non-IARP countries.
 The first place to start searching is the ARRL's web site which is a valuable tool in learning about the licensing requirements for many countries.

 Secondly, many countries have national amateur radio organizations similar to the ARRL which can provide information and assistance to visitors.
 Also, there are some governmental sites that explain licensing requirements.

 Some non-CEPT or non-IARP countries require formal application forms to be processed and fees to be paid, while others will accept a letter of application.
 Be sure to apply early and allow for delays.
 Also, when submitting your application, include your E-Mail address.
-Some communications authorities use E-Mail if they have a question concerning your application and New Zealand even issues license documents via an E-Mail attachment!
+Some communications authorities use E-Mail if they have a question concerning your application and may even issue license documents via E-Mail.

 Forward to Part 3 - Getting There and Suggestions for Foreign QRP Operating